barefootandbundled/barefootandbundled.github.io/_posts/2025-08-14-affordable-skincare-favorites.md

 * [Prequel Facial Gleanser Cleanser](https://benable.com/barefootandbundled/soft-skin-without-the-splurge/details?detail_id=13561668){: target="_blank" rel="noopener"}
 * [Garnier SkinActive Cleansing Micellar Water](https://amzn.to/3HoRg5s){: target="_blank" rel="noopener"}

 Centella is great for acne-prone skin, so SKIN1004’s Ampoule Foam has been my holy grail for years.
 Prequel is new to me, but I instantly fell in love after trying the travel size!
 Finally, makeup is no match for some micellar water and honestly, sometimes a girl just wants to quickly rinse her face and get to bed.
 The Garnier micellar water has been my go-to since high school.
-It’s the best to remove eye makeup!
+It’s the best to remove eye makeup!&nbsp;&nbsp;

+&nbsp;

-## Serums & Treatments that put in the work {#serums}
+## Serums & Treatments that put in the work
+{: id="serums"}

+&nbsp;

 These are the reason my skin has cleared up so much: